uidaholib/main-web-redesign_draft/docs/index.md

 For example, `<a class="btn btn-primary" href="#" role="button" data-toggle="modal" data-target="#exampleModal">Link</a>`.
 In these cases it might make more sense to replace the `<a>` with a `<button>` element.

+# www.lib.uidaho.edu vs. lib.uidaho.edu

+The *official* url of the library is "www.lib.uidaho.edu".
+I asked ITS to get "lib.uidaho.edu" to work and redirect--which it does now.
+However, do not use "lib.uidaho.edu" anywhere in code--the redirect seems to have some issues, so you will end up with insecure content warnings or cross origin blocks.
+It seems that if you try to load an image using "lib.uidaho.edu" it loads insecure, giving a mixed content warning.

 # Lazy load

 To lazyload images on a page, add `lazyload: true` to yml front matter.